 Is pH Balance related to Bone Diseases?

 The relationship between pH balance and bone health is very complicated.
 The report notes that specific studies have not shown alkaline diets to reduce osteoporosis.
 The suggestion is that the PRAL formula might be too general for relating pH balance with bone health.
-The role of phosphate in diet significantly affects the availability of calcium for bone growth.
-Other significant influences come from vitamin D, and the balance between sodium and potassium.
+The role of phosphate significantly affects the availability of calcium for bone growth.
+Other significant influences come from vitamin D and the balance between sodium and potassium.

 Is pH Balance related to Muscle Wasting Diseases?